ambyint/full-stack-coding-challenge/README.md

 - Clone this repository and commit your changes locally (or to a separate remote repository)
 - You're free to use any packages or libraries which help you to complete these tasks
 - We should be able to start the application by doing a `npm install` and `npm start` on both the client and server (we will be running the code and QA will also be looking at the final product)
-- When you are finished, please contact us with a link to your repository or send us a zip containing the contents
+- When you are finished, please send us a link to the completed repository or a zip of the contents if you prefer

 #### Criteria
 - Must fulfill all requirements completely